 Memberships, class packages or drop in rates – or a combination there-of are offered.
 Prices average about $60 – $100 per month or about $15 a class.

-Newer to the market: designer duds.
+Newer to the scene: designer duds.
 In the fashion world – designer duds are the hottest and trendiest gear.
 In fitness, these are the “popular kids” on the block and include chains like SoulCycle, Orange Theory, CorePower, Pure Barre, etc.

 These are AMAZING CONCEPTS, don’t get the “dud” part wrong but there is something to that too.
 The clubs/studios are genetically engineered and optimized to mix the physical and mental component with SEXperience.
 Hyper-focused clubs such as these make fitness sexy, chic and popular.
 Each fitness experience is spun from a corporate web, which has spent mega bucks perfecting climate, fitness routine, music (even volume), and ambiance.